 Are you compiling your New Year’s resolution list and looking for some help to achieve your goals?
-If one of your resolutions is to spend less time goofing off on the internet and more time being productive, then we want to share with you a helpful app called Freedom that will help achieve your resolution.
+If one of your resolutions is to spend less time goofing off on the internet, try this helpful productivity app called Freedom.

 Freedom helps you to be more productive by disabling your internet connection to your desktop, thus “freeing” you from your internet overlord.
-It is designed to work in sessions lasting as long as you determine.
-Sessions can be as long as 480 minutes, and once you start your Freedom Session you are cut off from the internet and can begin partying like it is 1992.
+You determine the length of the sessions, which can be as long as 480 minutes.

-If you are serious about controlling the amount of time that you spend on the internet, or the type of content that you view, then we have some additional tips to share with you:
+If you are serious about controlling the amount of time that you spend on the internet, here are some additional tips:

-We at Quikteks love the internet, but sometimes too much of a good thing can become a bad thing.
+Here at Quikteks we love the internet, but you can’t let it rule you.
 What do you think?
-Would you like to spend less time in 2013 messing around on the internet?
+Would you like to spend less time on the internet?
 Do you think you will give Freedom a try?
-Do you know of any additional internet usage tips that will help others out?
-Share your thoughts in the comments!
+Do you have any additional internet usage tips to share?
+Share your thoughts in the comments below.